-Do foreigners have to pay this tax?
+Do foreigners have to pay luxury home tax in Costa Rica?

 Foreign ownership of property in Costa Rica is very common.
 Any foreign citizen can validly own real estate in Costa Rica.
 They have the same rights and obligations as any Costa Rican citizen.

 So, YES, if you’re a foreigner and own a home valued above $220K in Costa Rica, you’ll need to pay the luxury tax every year.